Xmetalfanx/linuxSetup/README.md

 A problem SOME users, even if they are experienced have when setting up some distributions, is all the post install tasks they have to do to setup a "workable" system.
 The tasks may not be difficult to do, but just rather they are time consuming.
 These scripts can hopefully give people a "helping hand" getting different distro bases set up.

-While The main distributions listed are meant to be "Distro family bases", not ALL scripts are practically on all distros.
+While the main distributions listed are meant to be "Distro family bases", not all parts of these scripts are practically on all distros bases.

 ## Disclaimer